Types of artificial lenses

 Lentis (Oculentis – The Netherlands): A special lens designed for complicated cases.
 It is customized for each patient’s eye, helps handling cataracts combined with difficult refractive errors.

-AT LISA (Carl Zeiss – Switzerland): adding 2 more focal points for near and distant visual fields, delivering clear images at all distances.
+AT LISA (Carl Zeiss – Germany): adding 2 more focal points for near and distant visual fields, delivering clear images at all distances.